Bloomsbury, London, England

 Sharkey SE (Main Contractor)

-We have been working with the TUC on a multi-phased refurbishment of their headquarters in Bloomsbury for 20 years and this project demonstrates our ability to deliver high quality design and support to our clients over a very long period.
+We have been working with the TUC on a multi-phased refurbishment of their headquarters in Bloomsbury for over 20 years and this project demonstrates our ability to deliver high quality design and support to our clients over a very long period.

 The Trades Union Congress Memorial Building was completed in 1957.
 Despite the quality of finishes and construction, after 40 years of use parts of the building were inevitably beginning to show their age.
 To make matters worse, from the 1980s union membership had fallen making less money available for building maintenance.
 As a result the Trades Union Congress decided to look to its own building to help generate funds for its upkeep, in particular their sizeable conference facilities.

-Over the past 20 years we have completed numerous projects within the curtilage of the existing building and the work is still ongoing.
+Over the past 20 years we have completed numerous projects within the curtilage of the existing building.
 Projects included extensive work on the conference facilities, the upgrade of the main reception, café and public toilets, the provision of disabled access and reconfiguration of offices and meeting rooms, including the General Secretary’s suite.
 In 2016 we designed and completed the installation of a highly transparent ETFE roof over the internal courtyard, which has enabled reinstatement of the original glass roof over the conference hall below and conservation of original fabric, including an important sculpture by Sir Jacob Epstein.
 In 2018 we completed our largest project at Congress House to date – the £6.3 million refurbishment of The Rookery to create a new entrance with an artwork by German artist Eva Berendes, a reception area, lettable offices on four floors and staff facilities within the building's basement.

 Cross section showing the new ETFE roof over the courtyard